-The IBM Personal System/2 Model 50 is a self-contained, desktop computer system with a keyboard.
-It can support two diskette drives and one internal fixed disk drive.
+The IBM' Personal System/2' Model 50 computer is a self-contained, desktop system that features the Micro Channel' architecture.
+This system can support two diskette drives and one internal fixed disk drive and comes with a keyboard.

 A system can have either a Type 1 or Type 2 system board.
-The major differences between the system boards are component layout and memory.
+The major differences between the system boards are component layout, the maximum amount of system board memory, and the processor performance.
 Programs identify the type by reading the model and submodel bytes and BIOS revision code.
 Interrupt hex 15, function code (AH) = hex C0, returns the model and submodel bytes and BIOS revision code.
 The following figure shows these bytes and the system board types.

-Modei Submodel Revision System Board
+Model Byte Submodel Byte Revision Code System Board

-Byte Byte Code

-FC 04 00 Туре 1
+FC 04 00 Type 1

-FC 04 03 Туре 2
+FC 04 03 Type 2